 Collection from Minors.
 Substrata Ltd. does not knowingly collect personal information from minors who are under the age of 16 through the Services.
 If a parent or guardian becomes aware that his or her child has provided us with personally identifiable information without his/her consent, then he or she should contact Substrata Ltd. as described below.
 If we become aware that a child under the age of 16 has provided us with personally identifiable information, we will delete such information from our files.
 Further, the Children’s Online Privacy Protection Act (“COPPA”) requires parental consent for collection of data from children younger than the age of 13 years old.
 For tips on protecting children’s privacy online, generally, please view the U.S. Federal Trade Commission (“FTC”) website at http://www.ftc.gov/privacy/privacyinitiatives/childrens.html.

 Cookies and other technologies.
-We use technologies like cookies and pixels to provide, improve, protect and promote our Services.
+As part of our Site and/or App we use technologies like cookies and pixels to provide, improve, protect and promote our Services (as further detailed in the Cookies Section below).
 You may set your browser to not accept cookies, but this may limit your ability to use the Services.
-In addition, when visitors come to our site, third parties may place cookies on your browser for targeted advertising purposes.
-If you would like to opt out of receiving targeted advertising, please email email@example.com.
+In addition, please note that only as part of our Site’s operation (and not as part of our Apps’ operation), we may use targeting cookies to collect information about your activities on our Site and other websites, thus enabling us to advertise our products and services, directly to you, on third party platforms (such as, Google, Facebook and LinkedIn), including across browsers and devices.
+If you would like to opt out of receiving targeted advertising, please email [email protected].

 Choice.
 You can always opt not to disclose information to us, but keep in mind that some information may be needed to create an account or take advantage of some of our features.
 You may also be precluded from using certain features, tools and aspects of our Services if you elect not to provide us with certain information that we may request.